These were the words spoken by Gabriel to Mary informing her that she was going to have a baby:

 What is it that God has called you to do?
 What do you need his divine power for?

-I know for me writing my next book, Forgiving Men, is definitely a task I need his power for.
+I know for me writing my next book, Free Looks Good on You, is definitely a task I need his power for.
 It’s a book I’m excited about writing, but it wasn’t my idea.
 I had another book I wanted to start, but God has I way of stepping in and interrupting our plans.
 My next assignment is a task that makes me recognize my inability to carry out his will.

 Just because I write doesn’t mean any topic flows onto the keyboard with ease.
 In order to share my story and write about the trauma so other women can relate, I’ve had to draw from the pain that has since dissolved.
 It’s been hard to articulate emotions that have now evaporated.
 To write about something so painful I had to step outside of the shelter for a moment.
 Because, like Mary, it was His grace that empowered me to walk through the valley of the shadow of death.